 In mid-2020, Bed Bath & Beyond announced a clear-laid plan to close 200 retail stores over the course of two years.
 By the end of 2020, 63 of those stores had made their final sale.

-While the company is headquartered in N.J., the Bed Bath & Beyond store closures range from Alabama to Washington.
+While the company is headquartered in New Jersey, the Bed Bath & Beyond store closures range from Alabama to Washington.

-Bed Bath & Beyond wants to avoid bankruptcy
+Why couldn't Bed Bath & Beyond avoid bankruptcy?

-For CEO Mark Tritton, the shift is intentional.
-Since Tritton became the CEO in 2019, he has worked tirelessly to slim the workforce, storefronts, and overall expenses.
+During the time Tritton served as CEO in 2019, he worked tirelessly to slim the workforce, storefronts, and overall expenses.
 His approach may have been necessary considering that the company lost 80 percent of its value from 2015 to 2019.
-Before Tritton, the board of directions asked former CEO Steven Temares to step down from his role and he obliged.

-Is Bed Bath & Beyond going out of business after 45 years?
+Is Bed Bath & Beyond going out of business?